-There are Annual Management Charges on the funds of between 1.0% and 1.25% per annum (except the deposit fund which has an Annual Management Charge of 0.25% per annum), but in all cases, this reduces to 0.5% after application of the loyalty discount which applies to all policyholders (the only instance when this would not be credited is in the year that a policyholder withdraws their funds).
+There are Annual Management Charges on the funds of between 1.0% and 1.25% per annum (except the deposit fund which has an Annual Management Charge of 0.25% per annum), but in all cases, this reduces to 0.5% after application of the loyalty discount which applies to all policyholders (the only instance when this would not be credited is in the year that a policyholder withdraws their funds - e.g. if a members retires or transfers out during the year).